Venue: Committee Room, Council Offices, Ffordd y Cob, Pwllheli, Gwynedd, LL53 5AA

 DATE OF THE NEXT MEETING

-It was noted that the next meeting was to be held on 17 March, 2020.
+noted that the next meeting would be held on 15 October, 2019.